gregalletti/CTF_writeups/MetaCTF2020/README.md

 * 4th string: SHA3-256

 From now on it was pretty easy: we knew the algorithms and that we had to always add only a new character.
 We submitted this as the last flag, and to be honest we were so tired that we didn't even feel like to write a python script to do that.
-We bruteforced all the following characters until we blocked for some reason, and the admins told us to submit the flag anyway.
+We bruteforced all the following characters with ```hashcat``` and a dictionary of all the possible chars until we blocked for some reason, and the admins told us to submit the flag anyway.

 Partial (or maybe final) flag: